Buangkok MRT station: Delay in opening

-In July 2003, the transport minister Yeo Cheow Tong denied the station was a "white elephant", despite some residents calling it such.
+In July 2003, Transport Minister Yeo Cheow Tong denied the station was a "white elephant", saying it would open once the area had been developed.
 (Note: A white elephant is an idiom for impractical possessions that are expensive to maintain but cannot be disposed of.)
-In August, the government acknowledged SBS Transit had made mistakes in delaying the announcement but supported the company's decision and rationale due to low passenger demand in the area.
-At the official opening ceremony of the NEL on 28 August 2003, deputy prime minister Lee Hsien Loong said Buangkok station would open in 2006 after more flats were built in the area.
-In the meantime, the government provided more feeder bus services for residents in the area.
-In response to residents' plans to gift SBS Transit a white-elephant statue, Lee said at the ceremony that Buangkok station would be a "bigger white elephant" if the station was to serve no passengers after its opening.
+He also defended the opening of low-ridership stations such as Clarke Quay and Expo, arguing that they would become viable in time.
+During a parliamentary debate in August, the government acknowledged SBS Transit had made mistakes in delaying the announcement, but supported the company's decision and rationale due to low passenger demand in the area.
+At the official opening ceremony of the NEL on 28 August 2003, Deputy Prime Minister Lee Hsien Loong said Buangkok station would open in 2006 after more flats were built in the area.
+In the meantime, the government planned to provide more feeder bus services for local residents.
+In response to residents' plans to gift SBS Transit a white-elephant statue, Lee said that Buangkok station would be a "bigger white elephant" if it were to serve no passengers after its opening.

+Chong and other grassroots leaders launched another survey in 2005, interviewing 495 residents near Punggol station.
+This survey found 65% of the respondents who lived within 400 m of the station walked there seven times a week.
+SBS Transit, however, argued the poll did not show whether enough people would undertake the daily walk to Buangkok station, maintaining that it would be cheaper for residents to use Hougang station.
+In response to the poll, Yeo suggested that the Land Transport Authority (LTA) might expand the catchment radius from 400 m to 500 m.
+At the time, there were about 2,300 homes within 500 m of Buangkok station.